parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-gpt-4o-cuda-to-omp/output-5/repo/README.txt

 Architectural Support
 ==============================================================================

-SimpleMOC-kernel is an OpenMP Offload code and supports architectures with OpenMP 4.5 or later, including NVIDIA GPUs, AMD GPUs, and Intel Xeon Phi.
+SimpleMOC-kernel is an OpenMP Offload code and supports architectures with OpenMP 4.5 or later support, including modern CPUs and GPUs.

 ==============================================================================
 Quick Start Guide